 This paper shows how efficient indexing of now-relative bitemporal data can be achieved with little effort by implementing a layer on top of a DBMS supporting R-trees.
-To enable the use of R-trees, the proposed technique applies transformations to bitemporal data regions.
-Four types of bitemporal regions are distinguished, and the transformed counterparts of the bitemporal regions of each of the four types are stored in separate R-trees.
-Each query is also transformed into (up to) four separate queries, one for each tree.
+To make possible the usage of R-trees, the proposed technique applies transformations to bitemporal data regions.
+Four types of bitemporal regions are distinguished and the transformed counterparts of the bitemporal regions of each of the four types are stored in separate R\-trees.
+Each query is also transformed into four separate queries, one for each tree.

-The proposed index, the 4-R index, may be seen as a generalization of the 2-R index [12], where transformation is used to support now-relative transaction time.
+The proposed index, the 4-R index, may be seen as a generalization of the 2-R index [KTF95], where transformation is used to support now-relative transaction time intervals.
 In another sense, the 4-R index is a special case of the GR-tree.
-The insertion algorithm of the GR-tree separates bitemporal data regions of different types into different nodes, achieving a tree with groups of nodes storing bitemporal data regions of the same kind.
+The insertion algorithm of the GR-tree separates bitemporal data regions of different types into different nodes achieving a tree with groups of nodes storing bitemporal data regions of the same kind.
 Thus, the 4-R index is an extreme special case of the GR-tree, where such groups of nodes form four different trees.

-Detailed performance experiments show that the search performance of the 4-R index is comparable to that of the GR-tree, in most cases not differing more than 25% from the GR-tree.
-On the other hand, the 4-R index shows very good, steady update performance, surpassing the GR-tree's update performance.
+The detailed performance experiments show that the search performance of the 4-R index is comparable to that of the GR-tree, although usually a little bit worse.
+In most cases, the difference is not bigger than 25%.
+On the other hand, the

+4-R index shows very good, steady update performance, surpassing the GR-tree's update performance by a big margin.

-The performance experiments also offer insight into possible improvements of the 4-R index.
-Minimum bounding rectangles in tree R2 that are unproportionally long in the valid-time direction adversely affect its performance.
-In contrast, because the transformed queries in R2 have relatively long transaction-time extents, the same kind of geometry for minimum bounding rectangles should result in less I/O during searches.
+The performance experiments also reveal some weaknesses of the 4-R index.
+Most of all, the performance is adversely affected by the unproportionally long, in the valid-time direction, minimum bounding rectangles in tree R2.
+It seems that what would be desirable is exactly the opposite.
+Because transformed queries in R2 have relatively long transaction-time extents, the same kind of geometry for minimum bounding rectangles should result in less I/O operations during searches.
 The same observations hold for tree R3.

-One approach to achieving the desired minimum bounding rectangles is to modify the split algorithms of the R^ tree, but this would mean that "off-the-shelf" implementations of the R^ -tree cannot be used.
-To preserve the reusability of "off-the-shelf" technology, we are instead developing and experimenting with a number of the many possible variations of the data and query transformations presented in this paper, e.g., the transformation of the twodimensional intervals from trees R2 and R3 into threedimensional points and the accompanying query transformation.
+To achieve the desired geometry of minimum bounding rectangles, the split algorithms of the R\-tree could be modified.
+This would mean that "off-the-shelf" implementations of the R\-tree cannot be used.
+To preserve the reusability of "off-the-shelf" technology, the same problem could be addressed by transforming the two-dimensional intervals from R2 and R3 trees into three-dimensional points.
+Additional query transformations would then also be required.

-The performance experiments used synthetically generated workloads to investigate the behavior of the indexing techniques under different, controlled conditions, defined by a number of controlled parameters.
-Experiments with real-world workloads may shed new light on the relative performance of the indices.
-In addition, the use of the indexing techniques in data warehousing and mining scenarios is a topic of future research.